What are is Yin, Yang, Vinyasa vs Hatha yoga?

-Yoga is adopted by more and more athletes because enough research has recognised that the body recovers better in more relaxed states.
-The general rule is, if you have sharp pain from an injury don't battle through it - your body is telling you loud and clear to get the hell out of whatever position you've put it in.
-Many people practice yoga with all sorts of past injuries, shoulder and knee being most common.
+Many people practice yoga with all sorts of past injuries, shoulders and knees being most common.
 Often yoga is part of their rehab, because its aimed at moving mindfully, and shifting the nervous system into states where the body can repair.
 Yoga teachers aren't qualified to provide a diagnosis, but I can certainly suggest to you what poses to avoid, or how to modify them, assuming you do have a proper diagnosis.

 Is yoga a form of religion?

 No. It is open to people of all faiths as well as atheists.
 It has always however, since its inception, been a spiritual practice, though today it can be practiced purely as a physical exercise, and no one will ever tap you on the shoulder and ask if your quest is for Enlightenment.
 It is suggested in certain texts that it helps if you believe in some God or 'ultimate reality' or just 'something bigger' but you don't have to.
 Hatha yoga has strong Buddhist influences (moreso than Hindu as research recently found) and is centred around the idea of understanding our body, our mind, why we struggle, and cultivating contentment by expanding our awareness of Self and the world we live in.
 It's certainly a lot more than just a bunch of poses, it includes breathing and meditaion practices as guidelines for 'full' living.
-All you need is an open mind and you are encouraged to experience and adopt whatever works for you rather than accepting teachings in a dogmatic way.
+All you need is an open mind and you are encouraged to experience and adopt whatever works for you rather than accepting any of the teachings in a dogmatic way.

 So at a minimum it'll make you stronger, more balanced and more flexible on the mat, and it's totally up to you how many layers of life philosophy you want to unpeal.